 General rule

-Both taxes tax the transfer of goods or rights.
+Both taxes tax the transfer of assets or rights.
 VAT is applied when the transferor is a businessman or professional, and the concept "Onerous Asset Transfers" is applied when the transferor is an individual.

 Example: